nekrut/BMMB554/hugo/content/post/topic4.md

   	$$
 </div>

 Let's fill the first column and first raw of the matrix.
-Because the distance between a string and an empty string is equal to the length of the string (e.g., a distance between string $\texttt{TAG}$ and an empty string is 3) this resulting matrix will look like this:
+Because the distance between a string and an empty string is equal to the length of the string (e.g., a distance between string $\texttt{TCG}$ and an empty string is 3) this resulting matrix will look like this:

 <div>
 	$$